guyulongcs/AAAI2021_ANPP/README.md

 # Datasets:

-ANPP_data contains the dataset used in the paper: Hawkes, Financial, MIMMIC, Amzon(Beauty), Amazon(Clothes).
+ANPP_data contains the dataset used in the paper: Hawkes, Financial, MIMIC, Amzon(Beauty), Amazon(Clothes).

 ## Usage